jbaiter/python-rust-fst/README.md

     * Rust nightly (install via [rustup][5])
 - Clone the repository.
 Installation with `pip install git+...` does not work currently
-- Add `rustup override add nightly` to add an override for rustup to use the nightly channel for the repository
+- Run `rustup override add nightly` to add an override for rustup to use the nightly channel for the repository
 - Run `python setup.py bdist_wheel` to generate a wheel
 - Install the wheel with `pip install dist/rust_fst-0.1-py3-none-any.whl`